 You can choose the angle here.
-So, any angle you choose, the shadow will be seen exactly at the opposite of the light source.
+So, at any angle you choose, the shadow will be seen exactly the opposite of the light source.
 For example, if the light comes from the top of the subject, you need to choose 90°.
 You will have the Drop Shadow in the opposite direction which is at the bottom of the subject.

 To set the shadow distance you need to tune here a little bit.
-The higher pixels you choose, the farther the shadow will be.
+The higher the pixels you choose, the farther the shadow will be.
 So, make sure you choose the perfect distance.
 Otherwise, the shadow will look unnatural.

 The size option of the Drop Shadow is close to the Spread option.
-The difference is, Spread works on the edge, and Size works on the overall shadow.
+The difference is, that Spread works on the edge, and Size works on the overall shadow.
 The more pixels you use for the size, the shadow will be gradually lighter from its own center.

 In the Contour panel, you can choose the type of shadow.
 You will have the liberty to choose from twelve options.
 Not only that, here you can adjust the level of the Contour.
 First, select the option from the down arrow option you want to use.
 Then, click on the levels preview.
 And, you will get the levels option.

-The anti-Aliased option you can use as an advanced tuning.
+The anti-aliased option you can use as an advanced tuning.
 And, this will give you a smooth and fine Drop Shadow.
 The difference is very minor and if you are not experienced enough, you may not notice that.

 By the way, you may ask, how to add multiple Drop Shadows in Photoshop?
 You will have a ‘+’ sign with the Drop Shadow in Photoshop CC 2018 and later versions.
 Click on that and you can have another Drop Shadow option to edit.

 I hope this tutorial helps.
-Photoshop Drop Shadow is quite fascinating if you can apply it properly.
+Adobe Photoshop Drop Shadow is quite fascinating if you can apply it properly.
 The procedure is pretty simple.
 Well, you need to use your general knowledge to implement it.
 Also, make sure you understand the preferences well before doing professional work.

-FAQ (Drop Shadow in Photoshop)
+FAQ About Drop Shadow in Photoshop

-How to add shade in Photoshop?
+Question: How to add shade in Adobe Photoshop?

 Ans: You can use a couple of techniques in Photoshop to add shade.
-Drop Shadow is one of them and very effective in product shadow for e-commerce websites.
+Drop Shadow is one of them and is very effective in product shadow for e-commerce websites.

 Ans: Casting a shadow on a face in Photoshop is a tough job if you go through every detail.
 However, Drop Shadow can help you in some places.

-How to edit Drop Shadow in Photoshop?
+Question: How to edit Drop Shadow in Photoshop?

-How to add shadow in Photoshop CC 2019?
+Question: How to add shadow in Photoshop CC 2019?

 Ans: Adding shadow in Photoshop CC 2019 is quite similar to the other versions.
 You may not find a massive difference.
 Only the outlook is better in CC2019.